googlemaps-samples/android-places-demos/README.md

 1. `gms`: Product flavor for samples using the Places SDK that uses Maps SDK for Android
 2. `v3`: Product flavor for samples using the Places SDK that uses Maps SDK V3 BETA for Android

+Additionally, the [snippets](snippets) app contains code snippets used for documentation found in https://developers.google.com/places/android-sdk

 Getting Started
 ---------------